Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"My dad taught me to work two times harder than anyone else to earn respect in my field."
+"My dad told me very early on in my career that I had to work two times harder than anyone else to get the same things."

 More Videos